unboxed/unboxed.co/source/blog/2017-07-21-what-should-be-in-your-innovation-kit.md

 - Actions from your team retrospective
 - And so much more...

-Each working wall is different for each team and project, but provides a permanent platform to share what you’ve been doing and might help encourage other stakeholders across your organisations to ask questions and get involved.<br/>
+Each working wall is different for each team and project, but provides a permanent platform to share what you’ve been doing.
+It might also help encourage other stakeholders across your organisation to ask questions and get involved.<br/>

 ![A wall](https://s3-eu-west-1.amazonaws.com/unboxed-web-image-uploader/ff9af5ea4ea3a62cc66b0ca70a667717.JPG)